mikeroyal/Windows-11-Guide/README.md

 [Wallpaper Engine](https://store.steampowered.com/app/431960/Wallpaper_Engine/) (£2.99) is a tool enables you to use live wallpapers on your Windows desktop.
 Various types of animated wallpapers are supported, including 3D and 2D animations, websites, videos and even certain applications.

 [Lively Wallpaper](https://rocksdanister.github.io/lively/) is a Windows application designed to turn GIFs, games, and videos into animated wallpapers.

+"God Mode" is a folder that shows all things in Control Panel in one folder.
+To add this
+1.)
+Make sure you system account has administrative privilages.

+2.)
+Right-click on the Windows 10 desktop and choose New > Folder.

+3.)
+Name the folder: GodMode.{ED7BA470-8E54-465E-825C-99712043E01C} and hit enter/return.

 ## Installing drivers for
 [Back to the Top](#table-of-contents)